Yandex Cloud

 %pip install seaborn

-You can use various options that the pip install command supports.
-See usage examples for this command.
+You can use various options the pip install command supports.
+For examples of using this command, follow this link.

 2. Run the cell.
 To do this, click .

-The package installation result is displayed under the cell.
+The package installation result will show up under the cell.

 You can also configure the environment to run your code using Docker images.